ypsitau/ypsitau.github.io/jrasm/index.md

 ### Bit-Pattern

-A string preceded by "`b`" is a bit-pattern literal that consists of a series of ascii characters that correspond to binary data `0` and `1`.
+A string preceded by "`b`" or "`B`" is a bit-pattern literal that consists of a series of ascii characters that correspond to binary data `0` and `1`.
 The space, period '`.`', comma '`,`', under score '`_`' and hyphen '`-`' are recognized as `0` and others are `1`.